amanfinds/ml-assessment-aman-srivastava/part_b/business_analysis.md

   - Average basket size
   - Number of transactions (footfall proxy)

-- **Why This Approach**:
-  Aggregating at the store-date level aligns with the business problem, which is to decide which promotion to run in each store each month/day to maximise sales.

 ### B2(b) Exploratory Data Analysis (EDA)

 Before building the model, the following analyses would be performed: